Siege of Alexandria (47 BC): During the siege

+Reinforcements then arrived from his Thirty-seventh legion, a former Pompeian formation, arriving by sea bringing supplies and artillery.

 Naval battle

+Naval battle was paramount during the siege.
+Access to harbor exits was crucial as those points were where Caesar could access aid and if they were cut off, it would make receiving reinforcements difficult to manage.

+In the beginning, both the Egyptian army and Caesars fleets were swiftly thrown together.
+The Egyptian army initially repurposed boats that had originally served to police the Nile as well as warships that were taken from old royal shipyards to form their navy.

-Soon after the siege began Caesar made a sally against the Great Harbor and burned the Alexandrian fleet, damaging the Great Library in the process.
-Ganymedes ordered the Alexandrians to repair as many ships as possible.
+When Caesar set fire to the Alexandrian fleet, Ganymedes ordered the Alexandrians to repair as many ships as possible.
 They readied 27 warships for battle.
 Caesar unwilling to give up his naval superiority drew up his own fleet, 19 warships and 15 smaller vessels, in two lines just north of the coast of Pharos Island.
 Ganymedes sailed out from the Eunostos Harbor and formed two lines opposite Caesar's fleet.
 Between the two fleets were shoals, a narrow channel being the only way through.
 Both sides eventually held their position, neither wanting to make the initial move.

 Euphranor, the commander of Caesar's Rhodian allies, convinced Caesar that he and his men could push through and hold for long enough to let the rest of the fleet pass through the channel.
 Four Rhodian ships sailed through the channel and formed a line against the Alexandrian ships rapidly closing in, delaying them long enough for the rest of Caesar's fleet to pass through.
 With the channel to his back Caesar needed to win because retreat would be disastrous.
-Though the Alexandrians were excellent sailors the Romans had a deciding advantage: because of the proximity of the coast and the shoals there was little room for manoeuvre.
+Though the Alexandrians were excellent sailors the Romans had a deciding advantage: because of the proximity of the coast and the shoals there was little room for maneuver.
 The ships were forced into close combat, something the Romans excelled at.
 Two Alexandrian ships were captured, three more were sunk, and the rest fled back to the Eunostos.